Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide17.png' alt='  ' title='Slide: 17' border='1'  width='85%%'/>

-This diagram shows the “access-control dance” for a user who has been granted a license in REMS obtaining access to a dataset at a data portal which gives access to data in a repository or archive.
+This diagram shows the “access-control dance” for a user who has been granted a license in {{< glossary_link display="REMS" id="rems" >}} obtaining access to a dataset at a data portal which gives access to data in a repository or archive.

 </section>